oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 -07

+* add considerations about External Status Issuer or Status Provider
 * add recommendations for Key Resolution and Trust Management
 * editorial changes on terminology and Referenced Tokens
 * clarify privacy consideration around one time use reference tokens